3lpsy/bugmenace/README.md

 ### Leebaird's Discover Scripts

 Discover scripts are pulled onto the box but not setup as running "update.sh" will delete /opt/recon-ng as well as do other things.
-If you decide to use discover scripts (/opt/discover), you will want to understand how to reconfigure (and redowload) recon-ng manually as the ubuntu version is too old.
+If you decide to use discover scripts (/opt/discover), you will want to understand how to reconfigure (and redownload) recon-ng manually as the ubuntu version is too old.

 ### Seclists